 Isabel and her 2 Goyas!- for Best Director & Best Adapted Screenplay

-Winner at the Goyas [Spanish Oscars- the film is a Spain-UK co-production] Best Picture, Best Director & Best Screenplay.
+WINNER 3 Goyas [Spanish Oscars- the film is a Spain-UK co-production] Best Picture, Best Director & Best Screenplay.

-Winner: Best international literary adaptation Frankfurt Book Fair 2017.
+WINNER Best international literary adaptation Frankfurt Book Fair 2017.
 Past winners include Tom Ford (NOCTURNAL ANIMALS) and Todd Haynes (CAROL).